SWI-Prolog/contrib-protobufs/protobufs_overview.md

 # Appendix {#protobufs-appendix}

 ## Example: A Simple XML Like Structure {#protobufs-ex-xml}

+This is an example of using the low-level interface for implementing a domain-specific language that maps to protobufs.

 In this example we demonstrate managing  a recursive structure like XML.
 The structure shown in xml_proto/1 below,   is  similar to the structure